Design and Implementation of ARA Wireless Living Lab for Rural Broadband and Applications: Design of

-\item {\bf Reproducibility.} In addition to an intuitive graphical user interface, \arasoft\ provides a programmable profile interface with support for Jupyter Notebook~\cite{jupyter}, allowing users to specify, share, and reproduce experiments in a rigorous and effective manner.
+\item {\bf Reproducibility.} In addition to an intuitive graphical user interface, \arasoft\ provides a programmable interface for specifying and executing experiments via Jupyter Notebooks~\cite{jupyter}, allowing users to specify, share, and reproduce experiments in a rigorous and effective manner.
 Moreover, it includes a rich set of APIs to enable the customization of heterogeneous wireless platforms for reproducible experiments.

 \end{itemize}

 We elaborate on a few key design tradeoffs of \arasoft\ below.
 First, unlike many other testbeds~\cite{grid5000,cloudlab,marojevic2020aerpaw,Powder,netbed} which are based on in-house software, we develop \arasoft\ based on the foundation of OpenStack, a proven open-source cloud platform in production.
 This design decision brings multiple benefits, including leveraging the collective wisdom and experiences from the broad open-source community, specifically Chameleon Cloud \cite{chameleon-lessons, chi-in-a-box}, and contributing back to the community to co-shape the future.
 In addition, the rich set of cloud services in OpenStack, including user and resource management, networking, and orchestration, make it a best-fit baseline for \arasoft.